xyziemba/Buddy-DotNET-SDK/README.md

 Buddy's scenario-focused APIs let you spend more time building your application and less time worrying about backend infrastructure.

-The .NBT SDK handles the following functionality:
+The .NET SDK handles the following functionality:

 * Building and formatting requests
 * Managing authentication